amelietn/RShiny_App_Alithea_Genomics/Readme.md

 ## Usage

 The easiest way to open the app is to "Run App" (for app.R) in RStudio.
-Make sure to download the folder [Application](Application) containing [Count Matrix1 ](Application/count_mat_tech1.txt), [Count Matrix2 ](Application/count_mat_tech2.txt) and [app.R](Application/app.R).
+Make sure to download the folder [Application](Application) containing [Count Matrix1 ](Application/count_mat_tech1.txt), [Count Matrix2 ](Application/count_mat_tech2.txt) and [app.R](Application/app.R) (you can directly download the Application.zip).
 If the files are not in the same folder, you might need to change the path to the files when loading the data :

 ```R
 data1 <- as.matrix(read.csv("/path/to/your/directory/with/count_mat_tech1.txt", header = TRUE, row.names = 1))